bkjohnson/learn-web-components/exercises/ex_1.md

 # Exercise 1

-This exercise is about simply using a prop on an already-provided Web Component.
+This exercise is about using Web Component props.
 For this exercise we will be using `<my-component>` as our Web Component.

 ## 1. In your console

-Since this is the first thing we are doing, make sure you followed the [Getting Started instructions](../readme.md#getting-started) in the root `readme`.
+Since this is the first exercise, make sure you followed the [Getting Started instructions](../readme.md#getting-started) in the root `readme`.

 Once your environment is set up you may continue.